jbelelieu/atos/docs/reports.md

 - Using the "Default Template":
   - Create a story type called "Hand Off"
-  - Generate a report with all stories considered hand off items following transfer of the project back to the client.
+  - Generate a report with all tasks considered hand off items following transfer of the project back to the client.

 ### Project remaining backlog list